openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

    .. note::

-      If
-      DISTRO
-      settings change or fundamental configuration settings such as the filesystem layout, you need to work with a clean TMPDIR
+      If :term:`DISTRO` settings change or fundamental configuration settings such as the filesystem layout, you need to work with a clean ``TMPDIR``.
-      .
-Sharing
-      TMPDIR
-      under these circumstances might work but since it is not guaranteed, you should use a clean
+      Sharing ``TMPDIR`` under these circumstances might work but since it is not guaranteed, you should use a clean ``TMPDIR``.
-      TMPDIR
-      .

 -  *Enable the Appropriate Package Architecture:* By default, the OpenEmbedded build system enables three levels of package